thruthesky/fireflutter_sample_app/README.md

 ## Branches

-- You may refer the branches in the following order to see the gradual update of the sample app.
+- You may refer the branches in the following order to see gradual update of the sample app.
-  - fireflutter.
+  - install-fireflutter.
 Add fireflutter to Flutter project.
-  - getx.
+  - install-getx.
 Add GetX package to Flutter project.
   - routes.
 Page routes
   - register.
 User registration.
   - register-v2. add more code on register page